Toxice/Networking_Assignment2/README.md

 - Multiple requests can be sent over and over on the same connection (persistent mode).

 ---
+## Client Setup
+---

+The client can be either set in persistent mode or single reuqest mode

+to activate the persistent mode you should enter this prompt: `python client.py --p` if you want it to set on a different socket then use the args `--host` for a different IP address and `--port` for a different Port

+example: `python client.py --host 127.0.0.1 --port 5555 --p` : sets the client with IP `127.0.0.1`, port `5555` and in persistent mode for single-request mode, just drop the `--p`

+---

 ## Message Format
+---
 ### Requests
+---
 Every request is a JSON object with the following structure:

 ```jsonc